jkeen/sincerelylindawilson.com/_posts/2010-02-19-mighty-putty-response-2.markdown

 ---
 Linda,

 I was forwarded your email about our product, Mighty Putty.
-Iâ€™m afraid that you have us confused with the product Silly Putty.
+I'm afraid that you have us confused with the product Silly Putty.

+Thanks,
-Thanks, Cheryl
+Cheryl